Khunu Lama Tenzin Gyaltsen

+Khunu Lama (centre, seated on chair) at Manali, 1976.

+Shashur monastery in Lahaul today, where Khunu Lama breathed his last.

 Khunu Lama Tenzin Gyaltsen (1894/early 95 – February 20, 1977) was a Tibetan Buddhist scholar and teacher in the Rimé tradition, a Dzogchen master, and a teacher of several important Rinpoches of the late 20th century, including the 14th Dalai Lama.
 He hailed from Kinnaur, India.
-He was also known also as Negi Lama Tenzin Gyaltsen, Tenzin Gyaltsen (bstan 'dzin rgyal mtshan), and various other names like Kunu (khu nu) Rinpoche, Kunu Lama, and Negi Lama (ne gi bla ma).
+He was also known as Negi Lama Tenzin Gyaltsen, Tenzin Gyaltsen (bstan 'dzin rgyal mtshan), and various other names like Kunu (khu nu) Rinpoche, Kunu Lama, and Negi Lama (ne gi bla ma).

 Biography

 Khunu Lama was born in 1894/early 1895 in the village of Sunam which lies in the present-day Kinnaur district of India, in the Western Himalayas.
 For this reason, he later came to be known as 'Khunu Lama' or 'Khunu Rinpoche', 'Khunu' being the native word for Kinnaur.
 He was also often called 'Negi Lama' after the name of his community, the Negis of Kinnaur.

 His uncle Rasvir Das taught him how to read and write Tibetan and some basic Buddhist texts.
 He also received preliminary spiritual instruction in Tibetan Buddhism at village Lippa in Kinnaur, under a student of the famous 19th century teacher Sakya Shri.
 Between 1913 and the 1940s, Khunu Lama spent 34 years travelling, studying, and teaching in various parts of Tibet and India outside Kinnaur.
 He studied various fields related to Tibetan Buddhism as well as Tibetan grammar and composition at Rumtek, Tashilhunpo, Lhasa, Derge, and Sanskrit at Kolkatta and Varanasi.

 He taught at the famed Mentsi Khang of Lhasa for three years (mid-1930s), besides teaching more extensively in Lhasa, Tashilhunpo, and Kham.
 After 1947, he spent about eight years living and teaching in his native Kinnaur.
 By the end of the 1950s, he returned to Varanasi, and took up a teaching position at the Sanskrit University there.
 He also spent some time teaching in Srinagar, Mussourie, Gangtok, Kathmandu, and Kullu-Manali.
 Khunu Lama died at the age of 82 at Shashur Monastery in the Lahaul and Spiti district of Himachel Pradesh on February 20, 1977, while teaching the final page of Gampopa's Jewel Ornament of Liberation.